Steveduke15/SCORPION-MD/README.md

 ---

-<h2 align="center"> Star This Repo If You like KING-MD🌟
+<h2 align="center"> Star This Repo If You like SCORPION-MD🌟
 </h2>

 #### Thanks To